phpspec/prophecy/README.md

 ```

 Nothing.
 Your stub will continue behaving the way it did before.
 That's because of how
 arguments wildcarding works.
-Every argument token type has different score level, which
+Every argument token type has a different score level, which
-wildcard then uses to calculate final arguments match score and use method prophecy
+wildcard then uses to calculate the final arguments match score and use the method prophecy
-promise that has highest score.
+promise that has the highest score.
 In this case, `Argument::type()` in case of success
-scores to `5` and `Argument::any()` scores to `3`.
-Type token wins, so does first
+scores `5` and `Argument::any()` scores `3`.
+So the type token wins, as does the first
-`setName()` method prophecy & its promise.
+`setName()` method prophecy and its promise.

-#### Getting stub object
+#### Getting stub objects

-Ok, now as we know how to define our prophecy method promises, let's get our stub from
+Ok, now we know how to define our prophecy method promises, let's get our stub from
 it:

 ```php